Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/product_hero.jpg" class="bigger-image" alt="Steam Redesign Product Marketing" />

 ### Reflection
 Next steps would include recruiting users for usability tests, utilizing the existing Steam product.
 This would allow me to validate the initial insights I generated from the heuristic analysis.
+I would first need to build a quick working prototype in order to test with users.
 Then I would take the learnings I generated and iterate on the high-fidelity designs.
-From there, I would build a quick working prototype in order to test with users.

 ---